RuiQianSun/team7/README.md

 Identifying which factors predict stroke aides healthcare professional with developing treatments and intervetions for strokes.

 ## Goals & Objectivs
 The project aims to develop an reliable model to predict strokes and identify key features that predict strokes.

-Accuracy >= 80%
-Precision >= 70%
-Recall >= 70%
-F1 >= 70%
+Our goal is to create a model with high accuracy, precision, recall, and F1 scores.

-Change: Due to class imbalance we were unable to achieve a high F1 score, so we are pivoting to optimize for recall instead of F1.
+Change: Due to class imbalance we were unable to achieve a high F1 score, so we are pivoting our model to optimize for recall instead of F1.
+The value of a high recall model depends on the assumption that false positives (predicting a stroke for a non-stroke patient) are less harmful than false negatives (predicting no stroke for a patient that suffers a stroke).

-Recall >= 90%

 ## Techniques & Technologies

-For preprocessing we used:
+Preprocessing
 - Imputation
 - Standard Scaling
 - Outliers (gender = other, work = child)
 - One-Hot-Encoding

-For models we used
+Models
 - logistic regression (grid seach class_weights)
 - decision tress (grid seach class_weights)
-- xgboost (grid search scale pos weight)
-  - class weight vs scale pos weight?
+- xgboost (class weight vs scale pos weight)?

-For techniques we used
+Techniques & Metrics
 - train test split
-- grid__search for hyperparameter tuning
+- grid_search for hyperparameter tuning

-Metrics
 - accuracy, precision, recall, F1
 - cross validation
 - ROC AUC